WillK13/willk13/README.md

 ## About me:
 I am a developer from the NYC metro area with years of programming experience currently studying at Tufts University.
 I studying computer science with astrophysics and entrepreneurship minors.
-I also have several years of research experience at Stevens Institute of Technology and am not doing sustainable data science research at Tufts.
+I also have several years of research experience at Stevens Institute of Technology and am now doing sustainable data science research at Tufts.

 ## My languages:
 <div>